Skip to main content

 Body Dysmorphic Disorder (BDD)

-There is no one cause of body dysmorphic disorder, but research suggests that both environmental and genetic factors have an influence.
-High rates of abuse and neglect during childhood have been associated with body dysmorphic disorder.
-Also, there is evidence to suggest that the disorder is more likely to occur in individuals that have parents or siblings with obsessive-compulsive disorder.
+There is no one cause of BDD.
+But research suggests that exposure to bullying, critique of appearance and experiences of rejection have an influence.
+High rates of abuse and neglect during childhood have been associated with BDD.
+Also, the disorder is more likely to occur in individuals with relatives who have obsessive-compulsive disorder.

-At some point during the course of the disorder, individuals develop and perform at least one body-focused repetitive behavior (BFRB) or mental act in response to the preoccupation.
-These are impulse control behaviors that involve compulsive and repeated actions related to an individual’s physical appearance.
+Individuals with BDD perform at least one body-focused repetitive behavior (BFRB) or mental act in response to the preoccupation.

 Examples of repetitive behaviors or mental acts are: